 It could be the breaking news about a tragic event scrolling across the television, co-workers complaining about a project, or even the guy with road rage ruining your morning drive.

 Negativity is everywhere.

-But there’s good news:
+However, there’s good news!

 Here are 5 ways to defend yourself against negativity: